Trams in Schwerin

 The Schwerin tramway network (Straßenbahnnetz Schwerin) is a network of tramways forming the key feature of the public transport system in Schwerin, the capital city of the federal state of Mecklenburg-Vorpommern, Germany.

 Opened on 1 December 1908, the electrically powered network is currently operated by Nahverkehr Schwerin|Nahverkehr Schwerin GmbH, and has four lines.

 Lines

 The network's four lines, and their headways during the day (depending in part upon the time of day, or day of week) are:

+Rolling stock

+The current fleet consists of 30 Flexity Classic SN2001 low-floor trams, manufactured from 2001 to 2003 by Bombardier Transportation in Bautzen.
+The three-section trams are 30 m long with space for 199 passengers, including 84 seated.
+Beginning in 2019 the trams were modernised with new electronics from Kiepe Electric and air conditioning.